checosdovalina/DovalinaPaint/replit.md

 # Overview

-This is a business management application for **Dovalina Painting LLC**, a painting contractor company.
+This is a business management application for **Dovalina Pro Painters** (formerly Dovalina Painting LLC), a painting contractor company.
 The system handles client management, project tracking, quotes, service orders, invoicing, payments, calendar scheduling, and financial reporting.
 It provides a complete workflow from client acquisition through project completion and payment collection.

 The application uses a modern full-stack architecture with React/TypeScript on the frontend and Express/Node.js on the backend, with PostgreSQL (via Neon) for data persistence.

+# Recent Changes

+**December 2025 - Company Rebranding**
+- Company name changed from "Dovalina Painting LLC" to "Dovalina Pro Painters"
+- Updated brand color scheme:
+  - Primary: Navy Blue (#3d4f6f)
+  - Secondary/Accent: Gold (#c9a962)
+  - Destructive: Red (#a31621)
+- New logo assets:
+  - `PNG_2_1764824638618.png` - Horizontal logo (sidebar)
+  - `JPG_1_1764824638626.jpg` - Square icon logo (PDFs)
+  - `JPG_3_1764824638626.jpg` - Square logo (auth page)
+- Updated all PDF generation (quotes, invoices, service orders) with new company name
+- Updated all page titles, headers, and testimonials with new branding

 # User Preferences